tobspr-games/shapez.io/README.md

 POST /rl/reset
 Content-Type: application/json

-{ "seed": 12345 }
+{ "seed": 12345, "goalLevel": 5 }
 ```

-Starts a fresh game and returns the new gamestate. `seed` is optional;
+Starts a fresh game and returns the new gamestate. `seed` and `goalLevel` are optional.

 ### Tick Simulation